WASdev/sample.opentracing.zipkintracer/README.md

 ### Configuring the tracer

-The `opentracingZipkin` element supports configuration of the zipkin server host and port, and detailed configuration of the zipkin builder and report.
+The `opentracingZipkin` element supports configuration of the zipkin server host and port, and detailed configuration of the zipkin builder and reporter.
 This support is provided by the `Config` class in [OpentracingZipkinTracerFactory.java](src/main/java/com/ibm/ws/opentracing/zipkin/OpentracingZipkinTracerFactory.java).
 The options are localized and described in detail in [metatype.properties](src/main/resources/OSGI-INF/i10n/metatype.properties).